Opening Hours

 235 West 116th Street

-One of their most popular bagels is the za’tar bagel.
-He gets the za’tar straight from a farm in Lebanon thanks to his sister-in-law.
-It is shipped a couple of times a year, and according to Andrew, no place makes it better than Lebanon.
+One of their most popular bagels is the za’tar.
+Andrew gets it straight from a farm in Lebanon, thanks to his sister-in-law.
+It is shipped a couple of times a year, and according to Andrew, no place makes za’tar better than Lebanon.

 "If you asked me five years ago if I wanted to be in the bagel business, I would have said 'nope.'
-But wow, has it changed our lives!"
-Andrew then went on to say, "The people in Harlem kept saying that they knew we needed this, but no one bothered to do it, so I did."
+But wow, has it changed our lives!" he added.
+"The people in Harlem kept saying that they knew we needed this, but no one bothered to do it, so I did."

 Andrew grew up in New York City and prides himself on the community environment in his bagel shop.
-Before entering the shop, the first thing to draw the Manhattan Sideways team's attention was a huge bagel hanging on two strings.
+The first thing to draw the Manhattan Sideways team's attention was a huge bagel hanging on two strings outside.
 The interior lighting is warm and inviting.
-The aisle leading from the door to the register is spacious, unlike other bagels chains.
-This gives enough room for children to roam around and for a stroller to comfortably fit.
-The seating is comprised of metal tables with tall chairs, neatly tucked away on one side of the shop.
-On the walls hang artwork by local artist that are available for purchase.
+The aisle leading from the door to the register is spacious, unlike other bagel chains, giving enough room for children to roam around and for a stroller to comfortably fit.
+The seating comprises metal tables with tall chairs, neatly tucked away on one side of the shop.
+On the walls hang artwork by local artists that are available for purchase.

 This inviting space has allowed Andrew to establish a relationship with the Harlem community.
-“We know everyone now - we are watching babies be born and turn into toddlers, so we decided to make mini bagels for them.”
-Andrew went on to say, “We’re so busy on weekend sometimes we can’t handle the amount of people that come in.”
+“We know everyone now — we are watching babies be born and turn into toddlers, so we decided to make mini bagels for them,” he said.
+“We’re so busy on weekends sometimes we can’t handle the amount of people that come in.”
 But they do, and they do it well.

 Though it took a few years, the shop has become a household name in the community.
 Andrew’s new focus is expanding the brand and hoping that other New Yorkers will learn about him and his scrumptious bagels.